If You’ve Published a Story and Would Like Us to Consider It for an Editor’s Pick

 Blog posts / Reading lists / Short interviews

-The base rate is $500, but this rate is determined by the research and length of your proposal, and we will work with you to determine a fair fee.
-And yes, reported essays can shift into features territory—there’s no hard and fast cutoff here.
-Think Harper’s or The Believer for the tone and substance.
-Get in touch with Michelle Legro for this kind of piece, even if you just have the inkling of an idea.
+The base rate is $500, but the final rate is determined by the research and length of your proposal, and we will work with you to determine a fair fee.
+And yes, reported essays can shift into features territory — there’s no hard and fast cutoff here.
+Get in touch with Senior editors Krista Stevens, Michelle Weber, and Ben Huberman with this kind of piece, even if you have just the inkling of an idea.